Project X Zone 2

-Project X Zone 2 (Note: Known in Japan as Project X Zone 2: Brave New World (プロジェクト クロスゾーン2：ブレイブニューワールド, Purojekuto Kurosu Zōn 2: Bureibu Nyū Wārudo)) is a crossover tactical role-playing video game developed by Monolith Soft for the Nintendo 3DS and Bandai Namco Entertainment.
-Despite the game being the sequel to Project X Zone, the plot is a homage to the events of its spiritual predecessor, Namco × Capcom, while retaining a standalone story.
-The game is a crossover between various franchises from Bandai Namco, Capcom, and Sega, with special guests from Nintendo.
+Project X Zone 2 (Note: Known in Japan as Project X Zone 2: Brave New World (プロジェクト クロスゾーン2：ブレイブニューワールド, Purojekuto Kurosu Zōn 2: Bureibu Nyū Wārudo)) (pronounced as "Project Cross Zone 2") is a tactical role-playing video game developed by Monolith Soft and published by Bandai Namco Entertainment for the Nintendo 3DS.
+Despite the game being the sequel to the crossover game Project X Zone, the plot is a homage to the events of its spiritual predecessor, Namco × Capcom, while retaining a standalone story.
+The game is a crossover between various franchises from Bandai Namco, Capcom, Nintendo and Sega.
 Project X Zone 2 was released in Japan in November 2015, and worldwide in February 2016.

 Plot

 Shibuya, Tokyo has been locked down because of paranormal events.
 Two organizations had previously fought there.
 Shinra, a secret organization dedicated to protecting the Earth from otherworldly threats and Ouma, an evil organization who use dimensional rifts to conquer the world.
 After their defeat, all seemed well.
 But rifts have started appearing once more.

 Agents of Shinra, Reiji and Xiaomu, meet with Chris Redfield and Jill Valentine of the BSAA to investigate the appearance of mysterious golden chains that have appeared in Shibuya, which seem to be causing strong rifts in space-time.
 While investigating, they stumble across Heihachi, Phoenix Wright, Maya Fey, Goro Majima, and Kazuma Kiryu.
 This marks the start of an adventure that crosses into several worlds, where they meet with characters whose worlds have also been affected by these rifts.